MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 Connected Spaces supports the following camera skills:

-- Shopper analytics
+- Entries

-- Display effectiveness
+- Area

-- Queue management
+- Queue

 For a quick overview of how to get insights, scan the screens in this and other articles.